iWinston/typeorm-plus/docs/select-query-builder.md

     .where("user.name = :name", { name: "Timber" })
 ```

-Which produce following SQL query:
+Which produces the following SQL query:

 ```sql
 SELECT ...
 FROM users user WHERE user.name = 'Timber'
 ```

-See, we used the users table using the `user` alias we assigned when we created a query builder.
+See, we used the users table by using the `user` alias we assigned when we created a query builder.

-One query builder is not limited to one alias, they can have are multiple aliases.
+One query builder is not limited to one alias, they can have multiple aliases.
 Each select can have its own alias,
 you can select from multiple tables each with its own alias,
 you can join multiple tables each with its own alias.